 I crawled into the Katahdin and snugged everything down.
 The bag fit nicely and felt cozy; however, the hood was a pain in the neck.
 As “Wilson” clearly shows, the hood is a little shallow; I couldn’t easily get it down over my forehead, and when I did, it was hard to get the other end up to my chin.
 If I fully snugged it down, it worked fine, but it’s a detail area that Bean needs to work on.
 The zipper is another area that was mildly irritating; it had a tendency to get snagged.
 Not the end of the world, particularly in a bag of this price…if the bag performs.
 The draft collar, on the other hand, was perfect, wide enough to easily snug down around my neck without making me feel trapped.
 Once settled in…asleep I went!

 And stayed that way, until Tim woke me up around midnight.
 He’d crawled into the Lumen, and didn’t feel warm, so added more layers of clothing…and still didn’t feel warm; 2 hours later, he’d been sleeping very little, so decided it was time to make me miserable, too.
 We compared notes, then traded bags…we wanted to make sure that it wasn’t that he just happened to be sleeping cold for some reason.
-Into the Lumen I got, and settled in, pulling he excellent hood tight (we’ve noticed before in the Halo/Radiant test that REI has hood design down to an art), and noticing that the zipper was MUCH easier to use than the Bean version; kudos to REI on that!
+Into the Lumen I got, and settled in, pulling the excellent hood tight (we’ve noticed before in the Halo/Radiant test that REI has hood design down to an art), and noticing that the zipper was MUCH easier to use than the Bean version; kudos to REI on that!
 Tim cozied into the Katahdin; 15 minutes later, he’s comfortably snoring away…and I’m cold.
 What in the world is going on here???
 I added my down puffy, my down booties, and threw a disposable handwarmer down in the foot area, and was able to reach an equilibrium where I was cool, but at least not shivering.

 Clearly, the Lumen was not living up to its +25 rating in real world conditions, in spite of the laboratory testing.
 Could it be something quirky about its Thermowave insulation, a type we weren’t able to find anything out about?
 All we know is that it’s a continuous filament insulation, as is the PrimaLoft Infinity that the Katahdin uses.
 Both use shingle construction to eliminate cold spots, so there shouldn’t be a difference there.
 The only thing that we can both think of is that the EN13537 testing system is possibly flawed, and doesn’t take into account the movement of people in real life situations (our full assessment can be found here).
 Would the Lumen perform better with the simple addition of a draft collar?
 While we can’t know without a side-by-side test of one with and one without, our belief is that yes, that’s a major problem.

-Ulitmately, here’s our assessment of the two bags.
+Ulitmately, here’s our assessment of the two shoulder season synthetic sleeping bags.
 The L.L.
 Bean Katahdin +20 is a flat-out bargain.
 It performs to its rated temperature easily, is light and compressible, and better built than expected for the price.
 Improvements to the hood and zipper would make it an outstanding bag, regardless of price.
 The REI Lumen +25?
 Unfortunately, we can’t recommend it for that temperature range.
 Ergonomically, it wins easily, and, though it’s heavy for that category, it might be a winner in a test of +35 bags…but we wouldn’t use it ourselves if we had any concerns about the temperature dropping below freezing.
 Our gut says that it was designed to meet the testing norm…and that the test is flawed, causing the bag to not perform to the stated temperature rating.